-This type is user-defined for a Keyfactor custom-built extension publicly available on GitHub (see Installing Custom-Built Extensions).
+This type is user-defined for a Keyfactor custom-built extension publicly available on GitHub (see Installing Custom-Built Extensions in the Keyfactor Orchestrators Installation and Configuration Guide).

 F5 CA Bundles REST Management

 Auto-register the Keyfactor Universal Orchestrator to allow it to manage CA bundles on and deliver certificates to CA bundles on the F5 device(s).